woossi0/suite/docs/usermanual/source/processing/wpsclient/index.rst

 To create this application, we must first create a minimal :file:`app.js` file and a custom ``app_wpsdemo`` plugin in its own :file:`WPSDemo.js` file.

 Here is the file :file:`app.js` (:download:`Download <script/WPSDemo.js>`).
-The important aspects of this minimal application are the the dependencies, the ``app_wpsdemo`` plugin, and the vector layer created from the ``ol`` source.
-For the vector layer, we need two additional renderers in addition to ``OpenLayers/Layer/Vector.js``:
+The important aspects of this minimal application are the dependencies, the ``app_wpsdemo`` plugin, and the vector layer created from the ``ol`` source.
+For the vector layer, we require renderers in addition to ``OpenLayers/Layer/Vector.js``:

 * ``OpenLayers/Renderer/Canvas.js``
 * ``OpenLayers/Renderer/VML.js``

-.. todo:: Briefly describe why do we need those extra renderers?
+This is because it is the application developer's decision which platforms should be supported by the application.
+The Canvas renderer works for all modern desktop and mobile browsers, and VML works for Internet Explorer 8 and older.

 .. literalinclude:: script/app.js
    :language: javascript